ScrumDoLLC/scrumdo-static/help/personalprojects.md

 * Third party extras are not available for personal projects.
 * Newsfeed and activity emails are not generated for personal projects.
+* Personal projects can not be part of a release.

 Please note, personal projects do count against your organization's subscription limit.

+Note: The name of the project, and the fact that it exists is visible to organization staff members.

 ## How to create a personal project.

 Select the Projects option from your organization's drop down menu in the top navbar.
-If personal projects are enabled for your organization, you'll see a button in the upper right hand corner labeled "New personal Project".
+If personal projects are enabled for your organization, you'll see a button in the lower right hand corner labeled "New personal Project".

 ## Disabling personal projects